zeroc-ice/datastorm/demos/cpp/clock/README.md

 Stopping the DataStorm node shouldn't prevent data to be exchanged but new readers or writers won't be discovered until the DataStorm node is restarted.

+You can also try disabling the writer or reader server endpoints by editing the config.writer and config.reader files.
+If disabled, the writer or reader will receive data through the connection established with the node.